juice-shop/multi-juicer/aws/README.md

 After that you will still need to override the flags with their actual values if you do use the 2-domain configuration.
 Want to setup your own?
 You can!
 Watch out for people finding your key though, so secure it properly: make sure the running container with the actual ctf-key is not exposed to the audience, similar to our heroku container.

 Want to make the CTFD instance look pretty?
-Include the fragment logated at [./k8s/ctfd_resources/index_fragment.html](/k8s/ctfd_resources/index_fragment.html) in your index.html via the admin panel.
+Include the fragment located at [./k8s/ctfd_resources/index_fragment.html](/k8s/ctfd_resources/index_fragment.html) in your index.html via the admin panel.

 ### Clean it up

 When you're done:

 1. Kill the port forward.
-2. Run the cleanup script: `cleanup-aws-autoscaling-and-helm.sh`
+2. Run the cleanup script: `./cleanup-aws-autoscaling-and-helm.sh`
 3. Run `terraform destroy` to clean up the infrastructure.
    1. If you've deployed the `shared-state` s3 bucket, also `cd shared-state` and `terraform destroy` there.
 4. Run `unset KUBECONFIG` to unset the KUBECONFIG env var.